wp-plugins/bp-profile-message-ux/readme.txt

 Fortunately, BuddyPress makes it easy to replace the functionality for those buttons.
 With this plugin you can stay on a profile page and send private or public messages to that member.

-This plugin uses the default WordPress 'thickbox' code, making it difficult to style.
+This plugin uses the default WordPress 'thickbox' code.
 If you need the ability to style the overlay or adjust the javascript, you might be interested in the premium version here: http://www.philopress.com/products/buddymessageux/